deanliddell/datasciencecoursera/README.md

 Data scientists are inquisitive: exploring, asking questions, doing “what if” analysis, questioning existing assumptions and processes.
 Armed with data and analytical results, a top-tier data scientist will then communicate informed conclusions and recommendations across an organization’s leadership structure.

+## Comments

+The Harvard business Review now refers to Data Scientist as "The Sexiest Job of the 21st Century."
+I'm not sure how they equate sex with data, but you might find out at [this link](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century/)...